UST-QuAntiL/braket-service/README.md

 ```
 {
     "impl-data": "BASE64-ENCODED-IMPLEMENTATION",
-    "impl-language": "Braket",
+    "impl-language": "Braket/Braket-IR",
     "qpu-name": "NAME-OF-QPU",
     "input-params": {
+        "PARAM-NAME-1": {
+                "rawValue": "YOUR-VALUE-1",
+                "type": "Integer"
+            },
+            "PARAM-NAME-2": {
+                "rawValue": "YOUR-VALUE-2",
+                "type": "String"
+            },
+            ...
     }
 }
 ```

 ## Execution Request
 Send implementation, input, and QPU information to the API to execute your circuit and get the result.
-*Note*: Currently, the Braket package is used for local simulation.
-Thus, no real backends are accessible.
+*Note*: Currently, the Braket package is used for local simulation including noise.
+Integration with Amazon AWS to support real backends is not yet implemented.
-Inputs are currently also not supported.
+Inputs are also only supported for code inputs.

 `POST /braket-service/api/v1.0/execute`